microsoft/ApplicationInsights-Android/README.md

 ### 9.2 Batch size for a bundle of telemetry

-Unhandled exceptions (aka ”your app is crashing!“) are sent out immediately at the next app start, while regular telemetry data is send out in batches or after a specified interval.
+Unhandled exceptions (aka ”your app is crashing!“) are sent out immediately, while regular telemetry data is send out in batches or after a specified interval.

 [**NOTE**] The [developer mode](#4) will automatically set the batching interval to 3s and the size of a batch to 5 items.